RUCKBReasoning/GLM-Dialog/README.md

 **Evaluation platform:**

-We also provide a simple human evaluation strategy that enables a human to centrally converse with several dialogue models at once and implicitly compare these bots during the conversation process.
+We also provide an implicit human evaluation strategy that enables a human to centrally converse with several dialogue models at once and implicitly compare these bots during the conversation process.
 You can access the evaluation platform [here](https://aigc.aminer.cn/racetrack), which currently includes [CDial-GPT](https://github.com/thu-coai/CDial-GPT), [EVA2.0](https://github.com/thu-coai/EVA), and [Plato2](https://arxiv.org/abs/2006.16779), [GLM10B, GLM130B](https://github.com/THUDM/GLM-130B), and GLM-Dialog for evaluation.
-We release the code for our evaluation framework at [DialEvaluation](https://github.com/RUCKBReasoning/DialEvaluation).
+We release the codes for the automatic evaluation, traditional human evaluation, and the proposed implicit human evaluation at [DialEvaluation](https://github.com/RUCKBReasoning/DialEvaluation).

 ### Citation
 If you find our work useful, please consider citing GLM-Dialog: